medialibre/medialibre/wp-content/plugins/wp-wiki-tooltip/README.md

 1. Options and Settings page: manage several Wiki URLs
 2. Options and Settings page: set some options how to show tooltips
+3. Options and Settings page: set some Error Handling options
-3. Options and Settings page: set styling of tooltips
+4. Options and Settings page: set styling of tooltips
-4. Options and Settings page: enable and style thumbnails
+5. Options and Settings page: enable and style thumbnails
-5. Integrate the plugin by shortcodes in Posts and Pages
+6. Integrate the plugin by shortcodes in Posts and Pages
-6. Use the [TinyMCE](https://codex.wordpress.org/TinyMCE) plugin to get help by a popup form
+7. Use the [TinyMCE](https://codex.wordpress.org/TinyMCE) plugin to get help by a popup form - also available in the Gutenberg Classic Block
-7. See nice and helpful tooltips
+8. See nice and helpful tooltips

 # Changelog
 The last three major releases are listed here, only.
 Find complete log of all changes in the [extra changelog file](https://github.com/nida78/wp-wiki-tooltip/blob/master/CHANGELOG.md)!

+## [1.9.0 - C6H13NO2 | Isoleucine ]
+*Release Date - January 1st, 2019*

+* sections of Wiki pages can be used for tooltips, now (use shortcode attribute ```section="anchor-of-section"```)
+* the used Tooltipster plugin is updated to its version 4.2.6
+* a new option is available to set the animation how the tooltip appears
+* the new JavaScript I18N Support was implemented for the Classic-Block of Gutenberg

 ## [1.8.0 - C6H9N3O2 | Histidine]
 *Release Date - February 23rd, 2018*